Where to find chamber music on the web

 - Music House International featuring members of The Philadelphia Orchestra (intensive summer program for college students and young professionals)

 If you are enrolled in a degree program, your university may have funding opportunities to help with travel costs.

 Most cities have a general foundation (i.e. Greater New Orleans Foundation) that may have grant opportunities for individual artists.
 Check your local foundation for resources.

 Music Inclusion Coalition – striving to make the study of music more accessible and inclusive through advocacy, technology, and support as Black, Indigenous, and People of Color (BIPOC) and Lesbian, Gay, Bisexual, and Transgender (LGBT) students move from high school to the collegiate level so that they have opportunities to pursue music as a career.

-Travel costs are the responsibility of the competing ensemble, including the live round competition and any and all in-person prize performances.
-NOLA Chamber Fest is available to help with ideas for fundraising, housing and travel needs.
+Any travel costs associated with NOLA Chamber Fest are the responsibility of the competing ensemble.
+NFC is available to help with ideas for fundraising, housing and travel needs.
 If you have additional questions please contact Jaren Atherholt at email@example.com.